vcorr/vcorr-periodictablememgame/README.md

 # Periodic table memory game

-A game to practice with periodic table
+A game to practice with periodic table.